El Salvador sends troops, police into streets amid killings | Law-Order

 Groups that promote government transparency and accountability say Bukele has drawn the protests on himself by weakening democracy and the separation of powers.

-Under the law, other civic groups would have to report foreign donations and account for them, and pay a 40 per cent tax on them.
+Under the law, civic groups ''responding to the interests, being controlled or financed, directly or indirectly by a foreign principal'' would have to register as a ''foreign agent,'' report their donations and activities and pay a 40 per cent tax on funds received from abroad.

+Nonprofit organisations in El Salvador are already required to report all of their donations to the government.

+Bukele said the legislation is modelled on the US Foreign Agents Registration Act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)